micmejia/bible-dump/NKJV/Exodus/Exod 25.md

 onyx stones, and stones to be set in the ephod and in the breastplate.

 ###### 8
-And let them make Me a sanctuary,[^c] that I may dwell among them.
+And let them make Me a sanctuary, that I may dwell among them.

 ###### 9
 According to all that I show you, _that is,_ the pattern of the tabernacle and the pattern of all its furnishings, just so you shall make _it._ ## The Ark of the Testimony